AegisSSC/Football/My Offensive Philosophy.md

 	The goal is to simplify the rules of engagement while applying pressure up the middle and capitalizing on 1 on 1 opportunities in which we leverage size, and physicality to win vertically while winning with speed horizontally.

 - 60-40 Pass to Run Ratio.
-- 2 to 3 Foot Splits between Offensive Linemen to give a better balance between Power and Air Raid
+- 2 to 3 Foot Splits between Offensive Linemen to give a uniform spacing between our Power Run Game and Air Raid Passing concepts.
+While it may seem counterintuitive since typically splitting the middle of the two leaves you in the worst of both spots, it also gives uniform Offensive Line looks and allows us to train how to handle situations from the same footing.
-- Using this hybrid approach, it keeps defenses honest because they have to respect both attacks
+- Using this hybrid approach, it keeps defenses honest because they have to respect both rushing and passing attacks as there are enough play calls out of the same formation to limit the number of tells.
-- Has the Ability to use Passing and Rushing Attack to open up opportunities for the other.
+- Has the Ability to use both Passing and Rushing audibles to attack opening based on opportunities presented by the defense.
-- Any Quick Pass can be paired with any Rush to Create an RPO opportunity
-- Any Run can be paired with any Quick Pass to Create an RPO opportunity
+- Allows us to pair any Quick Pass with any Rush to Create an RPO opportunity to exploit a light box.
+By Proxy, allows us to pair any Rush with any Quick Pass to create an RPO opportunity against a heavy box.

 ## How its built
 Our Offense will be structured from the trenches outward.
 Consistent and high level of play is the standard and nothing short will be tolerated.